 The army alleged that there was fraud in the November 2020 general elections, which Suu Kyi’s party the National League for Democracy (NLD) won by claiming 83 percent of the vote.
 Notably, just days before the election, the NLD barred huge numbers of ethnic minorities, who usually support their own political parties, from voting.

-However, this may not the reason for the coup, because regardless of the election result, the military is guaranteed an unelected quota of 25 percent of parliamentary seats and its commander-in-chief gets to appoint ministers of defense, interior and border affairs.
+However, this may not be the reason for the coup, because regardless of the election result, the military is guaranteed an unelected quota of 25 percent of parliamentary seats and its commander-in-chief gets to appoint ministers of defense, interior and border affairs.
 It is speculated that the coup was the result of Suu Kyi’s personal power struggle against Min Aung Hlaing.

 Myanmar was ruled by the armed forces, who has long seen itself as the guardian of national unity, from 1962 until 2011 when a new military-backed government instituted political reforms.